carbonell/ngroot/README.md

 And Done!!
 Wasn't that easy?

 Yeah, It's still an early version.
 We'll work to make it easier over time :)

+For early play, you can checkout the [Nuget Package](https://www.nuget.org/packages/NGroot/) and try yourself:  .
+It's still unlisted, but we'll officialy be released soon.